 There are no classification specifications for MSP titles.
 Decisions about proper classification and MSP salary grade are based on the level of responsibility assigned to a position, comparison to similar positions, and labor market data.

 The MSP program is administered by the Office of the Senior Associate Vice Chancellor of Human Resources.
-Recruitment requests, affirmative action reports, appointment approvals, and requests for stipends, equity increases and reclassifications are routed by the health system Recruitment or Compensation units to the Office of the Senior Associate Vice Chancellor of Human Resources for final approval.
+Recruitment requests, affirmative action reports, appointment approvals, and requests for stipends, equity increases and reclassifications are routed by the UC Davis Health Recruitment or Compensation units to the Office of the Senior Associate Vice Chancellor of Human Resources for final approval.

 MSP Personnel Policies